Unwrapping the 12 myths of hearing loss this Christmas

 2. Hearing aids are large and uncomfortable

 Hearing aids have come a long way.
 They’re no longer the large, heavy pieces of equipment they once were.
-Today, they’re sleek, lightweight internet-connected digital devices that come in all shapes, sizes and different skin tones.
+Today, they’re sleek, lightweight bluetooth-connected digital devices that come in all shapes, sizes and different skin tones.
 You can find out more here.
 The size of hearing aid you need depends on the type and severity of your hearing loss – many hearing aids fit entirely in your ear canal, rendering them almost invisible.

 3. Hearing loss is just hearing loss - I can live with it